Revolution of 1772

-The Revolution of 1772, also known as The Bloodless Revolution (Revolutionen) or the Coup of Gustav III (Gustav III:s statskupp or older Gustav III:s statsvälvning), was a Swedish coup d'état performed by King Gustav III of Sweden on 19 August 1772 to introduce a division of power between the king and the Riksdag of the Estates, resulting in the end of the Age of Liberty and the introduction of the Swedish Constitution of 1772, which would strengthen the power of the monarch and the start the absolutist period known as the Gustavian era.
+The Revolution of 1772, also known as The Bloodless Revolution (Revolutionen) or the Coup of Gustav III (Gustav III:s statskupp or older Gustav III:s statsvälvning), was a Swedish coup d'état performed by King Gustav III on 19 August 1772 to introduce a division of power between the King and the Riksdag of the Estates, resulting in the end of the Age of Liberty and the introduction of the Swedish Constitution of 1772, which would strengthen the power of the monarch and the start the absolutist period known as the Gustavian era.

 Background

-The Age of Liberty was a period in Swedish history spanning from 1718 to 1772, that marked the end of the country's first period of absolutism (1680-1719) and the beginning of a period of constitutional monarchy and parliamentary government.
+The Age of Liberty was a period in Swedish history spanning from 1718 to 1772, that marked the end of the country's first period of absolutism (1680–1719) and the beginning of a period of constitutional monarchy and parliamentary government.
 The 1720 Instrument of Government was the constitution of the Kingdom of Sweden from 1720 to 1772, having replaced the largely identical 1719 Instrument of Government, resulting in an increase in the power of the Riksdag of the Estates.
 This period saw the introduction of various reforms, including freedom of the press and the abolition of torture.

 By the mid-18th century, the Age of Liberty had become a period of political stagnation and corruption.
 Furthermore, the Riksdag had become deeply divided and unable to effectively govern the country, leading to calls for reform from various quarters.
 Through his mother Louisa Ulrika, Gustav had developed sympathy for enlightened absolutism, and he now sought help from the French government to introduce such a form of government in Sweden.

 From the mid-1760s, Gustav began to emerge increasingly as a political force and became a unifying figure around whom hopes gathered for liberation from endless party squabbling and a renaissance of royal power.
 France declared its firm commitment to the idea of seeking to restore the monarchical power in Sweden on a secure foundation.

 During the 1771–72 Riksdag, Gustav had attempted to make peace between the fiercely warring parties, but had been rejected.
-Shortly thereafter, he secretly received calls from the King of France and the Foreign Minister of France to carry out a coup d'état.
-In such a case, the king could count on substantial French assistance.
+Shortly thereafter, he secretly received calls from Louis XV of France and the French Foreign Minister Emmanuel Armand de Vignerot du Plessis, Duke of Aiguillon to carry out a coup d'état.
+In such a case, the King could count on substantial French assistance.

-The first person to give the king's plans a more definite direction was Colonel Jacob Magnus Sprengtporten, who was the leader of a club with royalist leanings.
+The first person to give the King's plans a more definite direction was Colonel Jacob Magnus Sprengtporten, who was the leader of a club with royalist leanings.
 The club, called Svenska botten, consisted mainly of noble officers who saw their class privileges threatened by the ruling party and felt their existence was uncertain due to the arbitrary interference of the estates in the promotion system, as well as the cutbacks that affected the defense forces.
-The plan was to win over the large garrisons at the fortresses of Sveaborg and Kristianstad for the king and then march on Stockholm.
+The plan was to win over the large garrisons at the fortresses of Sveaborg and Kristianstad for the King and then march on Stockholm.
 Sprengtporten was responsible for Sveaborg and Master Forester Johan Christopher Toll, for Kristianstad.